 The second question shows no bias.
 It allows the client to comment on the property as a whole and pinpoint specific likes and dislikes.
-For example, the client may be thrilled with the curbside appeal while being disappointed with the limited closet space.
+For example, the client may be thrilled with the curb appeal while being disappointed with the limited closet space.

 By leaving the question open-ended, you create an opportunity for learning.
 Therefore, clients are able to think and converse more freely, and they often learn as much from the discussion as you do, identifying pain points they didn’t even realize existed.
 This helps create a sense of urgency and a willingness to accept your expert advice.

 In everyday conversation, it’s not uncommon for friends to interrupt one another with random thoughts or related stories.
 It’s how we make connections.
 But when you’re trying to discover a customer’s pain points, interrupting is counterproductive.